StevenSeifried/IronOS-custom-firmware-builds/README.md

 # IronOS custom firmware builds

 Repo to host and archive my own [IronOS](https://github.com/Ralim/IronOS) builds.
-This repo is primarily for my [Pine64 Pinecil v2](https://wiki.pine64.org/wiki/Pinecil) and Miniware TS101. \
+This repo is primarily for my devices, which are currently the following:
+- Pine64 Pinecil v2
+- Miniware TS101
+- Sequre S60P
+- Sequre T55

 The firmware builds for the other models are untested by me due to missing hardware.

 Firmware languages are German and English.